back

 Pay Off Your Balance in Full Every Month

-The best way to get the most out of a rewards credit card is to pay off your entire balance in full every single month.
-When interest is tacked onto your credit card statement at the end of the month when you have a remaining balance, you could end up in a situation where you pay more in interest than you get in rewards.
+The best way to get the most out of a rewards credit card is to pay off your credit card in full every single month.
+When interest is tacked onto your credit card statement at the end of the month when you have a remaining balance, you could end up in a situation where you pay more in credit card interest than you get in rewards.
 This could worsen if you were to consistently make late payments, as late fees could cancel out any rewards or cash back you earned.

 Making sure to pay off all the purchases you make using the card at the end of the month could make the cash back or points you earn actually feel like free money.